I've read that calcium supplements may increase the risk of heart attacks. Is this true?

 Some doctors think it's possible that taking calcium supplements may increase your risk of a heart attack.
 Other doctors believe that calcium supplements have little or no effect on your heart attack risk.

 Many people take calcium supplements to treat or prevent bone disease, such as osteoporosis.
-It's thought that the calcium in these supplements could make its way into fatty plaques in your arteries — a condition called atherosclerosis — causing those plaques to harden and increase your risk of heart disease.
+It's thought that calcium in these supplements could move into fatty plaques in your arteries, causing them to harden.
+Hardening of fatty plaques increases the risk of heart disease.

 - Paik JM, et al. Calcium supplement intake and risk of cardiovascular disease in women.
 Osteoporosis International.
 2014;25:2047.